 Many amazing things happen at fertilization.
-Your baby's entire physical attributes are determined including gender, hair color, and eye color.
-Between days 7-10 from fertilization implantation usually occurs.
-Implantation should occur within the uterus if it does not this is considered an ectopic pregnancy.
-The amniotic sac, umbilical cord and yolk sac are already beginning to form.
-By the end of this month your baby is approximately 2mm long and beginning early stages of development.
+Your baby's entire physical attributes are determined, including gender, hair color, and eye color.
+Between 7-10 days from fertilization, implantation usually occurs.
+Implantation should occur within the uterus.
+If it does not, this is considered an ectopic pregnancy.
+The amniotic sac, umbilical cord, and yolk sac are already beginning to form.
+By the end of this month, your baby is approximately 2 milimeters long and beginning the early stages of development.

-Month 2: Your baby is now considered a fetus.
-Her heart, neural tube, arms and legs, liver and other major organs begin to form.
-By your 6th week, her heart will be beating and visible via ultrasound.
-The placenta also begins to form as well as the eyes, ears, mouth, and bones.
-In this month, your baby's fingers and toes will become present, however, they may still be webbed.
+Your baby is now considered a fetus.
+Her heart, neural tube, arms, legs, liver, and other major organs are beginning to form.
+By your 6th week, her heart will be beating and will likely be visible via ultrasound toward the end of the month.
+The placenta also begins to form, as well as the eyes, ears, mouth, and bones.
+In this month, your baby's fingers and toes will become present, but they may still be webbed.
 Her brain and cranial nerves will also begin to form this month.
-Baby's sex organs begin to become visible.
-Your baby is approximately 1/2 inch - 3/4 inch long and weighs about 1-2 grams by the end of this month.
+Baby's sex organs will also begin to become visible.
+Your baby will be approximately 1/2 to 3/4 inch long and will weigh about 1-2 grams by the end of this month.

-Month 5: Your baby is developing a fine hair, called lanugo, which covers the body.
+Your baby is developing a fine hair, called lanugo, which covers the body.
 Likewise, her eyelashes and eyebrows are developing.
 Her fingerprints and footprints are now developed.
 She begins to suck and swallow and may even be found sucking her thumb.
 Vernix, a white lanolin-like covering, appears on baby to protect her skin.
 Her ears are developed as well and she may be able to hear you now.
 Your baby is approximately 7-8 inches long and weighs 3/4-1 pound by the end of this month.